mmlak-0109/reactnd-project-would-you-rather/README.md

 ### ```npm start```  or  ```yarn start```

 A new browser window should automatically open displaying the app.
 If it doesn't, navigate to [http://localhost:3000/](http://localhost:3000/) in your browser.

+## Attributions
+<a href="https://www.freepik.com/free-vector/decorative-social-media-business-blog-users-profile-avatar-trendy-hairstyle-design-icons-collection-isolated-flat-vector-illustration_1158625.htm#page=1&query=user%20icons&position=15">Avatars used for the game's users were created by macrovector - www.freepik.com</a>